H4tch/hugo-plus/README.md

 # Todo
 #### In-progress
-* Support OpenGraph and other metadata APIs
+* Series intro page, summary, graphic, etc
-* Series intro page, summary, graphic, etc.
+* Summary area should be used for Streams, Series, Projects, etc
-* Summary area should be used for Streams, Series, Projects, etc.
+	* More summary implementations
-* Nav-menu should use Hugo's Menu system
+* Use List view as a short Summary view, like a thumbnail
 * More template layouts for things like Projects or Portfolios
 	* Homepage groups and showcases content using overloaded Summary templates
 #### Future